-Everyone employed or volunteering at St John's Catholic Parish has a responsibility to understand the important and significant role he/she plays individually and collectively to ensure that the wellbeing and safety of all children is at the forefront of all they do and every decision they make (CAM Commitment Statement to Child Safety).
+Everyone employed or volunteering at Mary Help of Christians, Altona has a responsibility to understand the important and significant role he/she plays individually and collectively to ensure that the wellbeing and safety of all children is at the forefront of all they do and every decision they make (CAM Commitment Statement to Child Safety).

-The parish has allocated roles and responsibilities for child safety as follows:
+The parish has allocated roles and responsibilities for child safety to the Child Safety Coordinator, Gavin Deller.